danthegoodman1/DurableStreams/README.md

 1. That's a lot more complex (would mean a lot more code before releasing)
 2. A single DO probably won't have the bandwidth such that multiple groups are even needed

 If you do need to fan-out (e.g. heavy GPU workload), you can have a consumer that manages fanning them out.
-Or do something like simple like each consumer only actually processes `Murmur3(offset) % N`.
+Or do something simple like each consumer only actually processes `Murmur3(offset) % N`.

 ## Other notes